toddcf/code-snippets/javascript/arrays/loops/for-each.md

 # ForEach

 JavaScript has a built-in method for iterating over a loop, called `forEach();`.
-It is more concise than writing out an entire for loop.
+It is more concise than writing out an entire for loop, and less prone to typos or other mistakes.
 It takes a function (typically an anonymous function) as an argument, like this:

 `arr.forEach( someFunction() {});`

 That function is then called for every single element in the array.
+It is therefore referred to as an "iterator function."

 ## Example with Anonymous Function: